swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > Efficient way to repeatedly execute code.
 With list comprehensions, you’ll often be able to condense code that would have taken several lines to just a single line!

 ### Day 6

+> Strings, which is a data type that is useful for representing human-readable data, such as text.
+A dictionary is another new data type, that is similar to a list, but with important differences that makes it incredibly useful in its own right.

+### Day 7